ChALkeR/whinings/Instant-messaging.md

  * Even in «secret chats», it doesn't hint anyone that they should actually _validate_ the key manually.
 Instead, that option is hidden deep in the GUI.
 Without that, «secret» chats are pretty pointless.
  * Stores your contacts on their servers, in plaintext.
  * Note that your contacts means your phonebook.
+ * Incorrect message delivery order in case of connection issues.
  * Server-side is proprietary, no source code, not possible to run an independent network.
  * Becase of previous point — no guarantees, the whole chat network could be shut down or restricted at any time.